Towards Robust Neural Networks via Orthogonal Diversity: Experiments

-\textbf{Datasets:} We evaluate the performance of the proposed DIO on CIFAR10\cite{krizhevsky2009learning} and CIFAR100\cite{krizhevsky2009learning}.
+\textbf{Data sets:} We evaluate the performance of the proposed DIO on CIFAR10 \citep{krizhevsky2009learning}, CIFAR100 \citep{krizhevsky2009learning}, and TinyImageNet \citep{deng2009imagenet}.
 There are 50K training samples and 10K test samples of $32\times32\times3$ colored images categorized into 10 classes and 100 classes in CIFAR10 and CIFAR100, respectively.

-\textbf{Network architectures:} \fk{We evaluate the effectiveness of the proposed defense DIO on two popular network architectures, PreActResNet18 (PRN18, \cite{he2016identity}) and WideResNet34X10 (WRN34X10, \cite{zagoruyko2016wide}).
-Details of hyper-parameters in the experiments, including the number of heads $L$ and the hyper-parameters $\alpha$, $\beta$ and $\tau$, are given in Appendix \ref{sec:appendix-1}.}
+TinyImageNet is a subset of ImageNet \citep{deng2009imagenet} with 100K training samples and 10K validation samples of 200 classes.